technomancy/slamhound/README.md

 ### Syntax-quoted references

-Slamhound will only find references to vars in a namespace that are consumed within the namespace itself.
+Slamhound will only find references in a namespace that are consumed within the namespace itself.
 For example, if you have a macro that refers to a var inside syntax-quote (backtick), but the macro is only called from other namespaces, then Slamhound won't detect the reference and will instead report the failure in the namespace in which the macro is called.

-You can work around this problem by attaching dummy metadata to the `defmacro` form to prevent it from compiling without the necessary vars being present:
+You can work around this problem by attaching dummy metadata to the `defmacro` form to prevent it from compiling without the necessary references being present:

 ```clj
 (defmacro defexample